gigaj0ule/system42/README.md

 so you don't need a special
 programmer.

+I am my own build system.
+Just type $ make.

 I am solid.
-Code you write
-will be usable forever because all my dependencies are included in-tree.
+All my dependencies are included in-tree which means you will always be able to build and deploy me.

 I can automate your labor with
 by running tiny robots or even a